duhrer/fluid-lint-all/README.md

 }
 ```

-Here's an example that demonstrates how to change the excludes for a given check.
-The `lintspaces.newlines` check would
+Here's an example that demonstrates how to change the excludpackages for a given check.
+The `lintspaces.newlines` check
-otherwise report any files that lack a trailing space as an error.
+would otherwise report any files that lack a trailing space as an error.

 ```json
 {